First-time car buyer? No credit history? No worries! Here’s a guide to getting a first car loan for students.

 Buying your first car is a major life milestone.
 And if it’s your first car, chances are you don’t have any credit history yet.
 Which is fine, because you’re probably young and only working casually as a full-time student.
 You haven’t had time to gain a credit rating yet – or, until now, even had a reason to.

-Below are some of the lowest fixed rate car loans for used cars in the market this month.
+Below are some of the lowest fixed rate car loans for new cars in the market this month.

 However, people without a credit history could be seen as risky to lenders.
 That’s because your credit has never been road-tested (excuse the pun).
 While having no credit history isn’t as bad as having a bad credit history (in the eyes of most lenders) it could present you as an unknown risk.
 A wildcard.